2012 Alma MaterJohn Burgoyne ’64

 John’s career success was coupled with an enduring passion for social justice and a deep love for humanity.
 During his time in China, he worked to raise employee pay to unprecedented levels, instilling self-respect and dignity among the workforce.
 He also helped found an interdenominational church, the Congregation of the Good Shepherd, which is still in operation today.

-Carrying his commitment to service back to the States, John, with his wife Nancy, spearheaded efforts to build strong partnerships between Fort Worth, Texas, and its sister city, Guiyang, China, to promote world peace and justice.
+Carrying his commitment to service back to the United States, John, with his wife Nancy, spearheaded efforts to build strong partnerships between Fort Worth, Texas, and its sister city, Guiyang, China, to promote world peace and justice.

 John also joined the Greenwood Volunteer Fire Department.
 The grant proposals he wrote there were so well prepared that FEMA invited him to be a peer reviewer in their grant program.
 Promoted to fire chief, John found himself in April 2011 joined with firefighters nationwide in battling the worst wildfire in Texas history.